application-research/delta-dm/readme.md

-# Δ LDM (Large Dataset Manager)
+# ΔDM (Delta Dataset Manager)

-A tool to manage deal replication tracking for onboarding large datasets to the Filecoin network via **import storage deals**.
+A tool to manage deal replication tracking for onboarding datasets to the Filecoin network via **import storage deals**.
 This provides a solution to quickly make deals for massive amounts of data, where the transfer is better handled out-of-band.

-## LDM - Data Flow
+## Data Flow

 ### Dataset
 The top-level logical grouping of data in LDM is the **dataset**.
 Datasets are identified by a name (aka "slug"), along with a replication quota, deal length, and a wallet to make the deals from.